bcmichael/RNMR-Docs/docs/command/full_command.md

 Category: Data Analysis

 Format: `IXVAL` xval
-Default : 	        current_cursor_position Description:
+Default : current_cursor_position

+Description:
 `IXVAL` returns the point number (index value) of the specified time or frequency point.
-This command may be used with `XVAL`, which returns the time or frequency value given a point number, to locate and examine data points in a buffer one by one within a specific time or frequency range.  `IXVAL` returns a point number using the time or frequency scale of the visible processing buffer (buffer 1).  `IXVAL` takes one parameter, "xval", which is the time or frequency value to be converted to a point number.
+This command may be used with `XVAL`, which returns the time or frequency value given a point number, to locate and examine data points in a buffer one by one within a specific time or frequency range.

+`IXVAL` returns a point number using the time or frequency scale of the visible processing buffer (buffer 1). `IXVAL` takes one parameter, xval, which is the time or frequency value to be converted to a point number.
 This value should be specified in the current time or frequency unit for processing buffer 1.
-If "xval" is not specified on the command line, RNMR will prompt for a time or frequency value with the current cursor 1 position in buffer 1 as the default.
-The cursor position is reported in the current time or frequency unit (`UNIT`) with the current maximum number of decimal places for that unit (`NDEC`).
-If the current cursor position is "\*", then the default for "xval" is the time or frequency of the leftmost data point.
-If the requested value of "xval" is to the left of the leftmost data point, `IXVAL` will return the number 1.
-Similarly, if "xval" is to the right of the rightmost data point or if "xval" is "\*", `IXVAL` will return the number of data points in buffer 1.
-If the user specifies an "xval" value that is within the range of  the data buffer but which does not correspond to a specific data point, RNMR will return the point number of the first data point to the right of the time or frequency specified.
-The point number corresponding to the adjusted time or frequency  value "xval" is reported to the user as an informational message.
-Note that "xval" need not lie within the current display limits, as set and displayed by the `LIM` command.
+If xval is not specified RNMR will prompt it with the current cursor 1 position in buffer 1 as the default.
+If the current cursor position is \*, then the default for xval is the time or frequency of the leftmost data point.

+If xval is outside of the dataset then `IXVAL` will return either 1 or the size of the buffer.
+If xval is within the range of the data buffer but does not correspond to a specific data point, RNMR will return the point number of the first data point to the right of the time or frequency specified.
+The point number corresponding to the adjusted time or frequency  value xval is reported to the user as an informational message.
+Note that xval need not lie within the current display limits, as set and displayed by the `LIM` command.

 # L
 ---